Top Ten Ways To Gain More Podcast Reviews and Ratings

 Reviews and ratings are extremely important for the success of your podcast.
 They are not scary.
 Try some of these tips to expand your own media empire.

 Your show is amazing, and you want everyone to know that.
-You can say flattering things about your show, but if the reviews and ratings say otherwise, or if they are close to non-existent, how much credibility will you get?
+You can say flattering things about your show, but if the podcast reviews and ratings say otherwise, or if they are close to non-existent, how much credibility will you get?
 Reviews and ratings are extremely important for the success of your podcast.
+This is particularly true when it comes to new podcasts and maximizing discoverability on certain platforms.
 But it shouldn’t keep you up at night if you don’t know how to get good reviews.
 Try some of these tips to expand your own media empire.

 Who doesn’t like giveaways?
 You can provide something everyone would want and make it fun.
 I’ve seen free online-courses, discount deals, special merch, and even a car.
 Warning: Don’t make the steps too complicated.
 A simple hashtag or mention in your story should be more than enough.
 Simply explain how to participate, and show that the potential reward outweighs their sacrifice of time and mental energy.

 Sending out a regular and frequent newsletter is a great way to stay connected with your followers.
 Give them helpful information, exciting updates, giveaways, and just try to involve them in what’s going on with the podcast.
 This is just one of the ways you can feed your hungry audience, increase the satisfaction level, and then you can directly ask them for reviews and ratings.

 Even if you don’t send out a newsletter, you can make good use of an e-mail list.
 Something as simple as a newsletter or weekly greeting is great, so if you can collect names of people coming to your site, or compile a list of social media follower’s emails that can really help you maintain direct contact with your audience.